FIVE MOST SURPRISING FINDS

 What Actually Works

-The programs that have produced measurable dietary change in Black communities share a common characteristic: they are community-based, culturally specific, and they address behavior rather than access.
+The programs that have produced measurable dietary change in Black communities share a common trait.
+They are community-based, culturally specific, and they address behavior rather than access.

 The Body & Soul program, funded by the National Cancer Institute and developed in partnership with Black churches, used the institutional structure of the church — its social networks, its moral authority, its weekly gathering of congregants — to deliver nutrition education and promote dietary change.
 Randomized controlled trials showed that participants significantly increased their fruit and vegetable consumption and reduced their fat intake compared to control groups (Resnicow et al., American Journal of Preventive Medicine, 2004).